Arlanthir/notes/CardMagic.md

 3. Outjog the card towards the spectator by moving the deck towards you while the pressure of your fingers keeps the card in place.
 4. Outjog the second card towards you using the right hand's thumb pad, pulling it until it clears the first card.
 5. Use your left index finger to return the top card flush with the deck while you adjust your left hand so the top card moves as little as possible.
-6. Palm the replacement card to reveal the card still on top before you change, or just cover the top immediately by restoring your hand to the original position.
+6. Use the deck as a pressure point to keep the "palmed" card connected to your right hand while you reveal the top card for the last time.
+7. Cover the top card with your right hand, leave the switched card and square it.
+8. Remove your right hand waving it magically along the diagonal of the card.

 [Video by Alex Boyer](https://www.youtube.com/watch?v=tEPAj-l_-F4).